 Evaluation Criteria for Proposals

-In reviewing proposals, the 2020 proposal reviewers will use the following criteria for success in their evaluations:
+In reviewing proposals, the 2021 proposal reviewers will use the following criteria for success in their evaluations of all proposals:

 General Guidelines for Authors of Proposals

 - Be as specific and clear as possible about the focus and purpose of your proposal, and provide only the information requested.
 The volume of proposals to review makes supplemental material difficult to manage.

 - Meet the May 28 deadline and submit electronically through the online program proposal system.

 - Notify NCTE immediately (1-800-369-6283 or CCCCEvents@ncte.org) of address changes.

 - Expect official invitations to be sent by mid September to those whose proposals have been accepted.